convisoappsec/conviso-docs/docs/cli/ast.md

 ---
 id: ast
-title: Scan projects using the CLI
+title: Scan projects using the Conviso CLI
 sidebar_label: Scan projects using the CLI
+description:  Protect your code from security threats with our AST (Application Security Testing) using Conviso CLI.
+Know more about!
+keywords:  [Scan projects using the Conviso Platform CLI]
 ---

 ### Introduction